bi-labor/es-mssql/docs/elasticsearch/exercise3.md

 ### Sample document

-When using this sample document, make sure to replace the Neptun code with yours all uppercase in the `gender` field.
-The final value should look like this: `ABC123 female`.
+When using this sample document, make sure to **replace the Neptun code** with yours all uppercase in the `gender` and `company` fields.
+The final value should look like this: `ABC123 female` and `ABC123 Subway` respectively.

 ```json
 {